-International Human Genetics expert, Professor Jozef Gécz, has been appointed as the CRF Chair for the Prevention of Childhood Disability, and leads a comprehensive multi-disciplinary research program in Adelaide focused on defining the origins and early diagnosis of childhood disability.
+International Human Genetics expert, Professor Jozef Gécz, is the Channel 7 Children’s Research Foundation Chair for the Prevention of Childhood Disability, and leads a comprehensive multi-disciplinary research program focused on defining the origins and early diagnosis of childhood disability.

-The research program also concentrates on the many undiagnosed or hard to diagnose disorders.
-The Chair aims to expand on the successful work and capabilities of the existing Adelaide Neurogenetics Research Program, established by Professor Gécz in 2000.
+The research program also concentrates on the many undiagnosed or hard to diagnose disorders and expands on the successful work and capabilities of the existing Adelaide Neurogenetics Research Program, established by Professor Gécz in 2000.

 “The provision of early and accurate diagnosis of disabilities is the main aim of the Chair”, says Gécz.
 “Understanding the cause of a problem is critical, as it ultimately leads to a more inclusive society.

 “We want to make sure that the next generation of children has the best possible start in their early developmental phase; the critical period where a clear diagnosis, early intervention and targeted treatment can make a real difference to their future.”

 The Chair was established in March 2016 as a five-year initiative of the Channel 7 Children’s Research Foundation of South Australia, The South Australian Health and Medical Research Institute (SAHMRI) and the University of Adelaide’s Robinson Research Institute, to create Australasia’s first ever Chair for the Prevention of Childhood Disability.